Battle of Britain: Assault on RAF: radar and airfields

 Poor weather delayed Adlertag ("Eagle Day") until 13 August 1940.
 On 12 August, the first attempt was made to blind the Dowding system, when aircraft from the specialist fighter-bomber unit Erprobungsgruppe 210 attacked four radar stations.
 Three were briefly taken off the air but were back working within six hours.
 The raids appeared to show that British radars were difficult to knock out.
-The failure to mount follow-up attacks allowed the RAF to get the stations back on the air, and the Luftwaffe neglected strikes on the supporting infrastructure, such as phone lines and power stations, which could have rendered the radars useless, even if the towers themselves (which were very difficult to destroy) remained intact.
+The failure to mount follow-up attacks allowed the RAF to get the stations back on the air, and the Luftwaffe neglected strikes on the supporting infrastructure, such as phone lines and power stations, which could have rendered the radars useless, even if the lattice-work towers themselves, which were very difficult to destroy, remained intact.

-Adlertag opened with a series of attacks, led again by Erpro 210, on coastal airfields used as forward landing grounds for the RAF fighters, as well as 'satellite airfields' (including Manston and Hawkinge).
+Adlertag opened with a series of attacks, led again by Erpro 210, on coastal airfields used as forward landing grounds for the RAF fighters, as well as 'satellite airfields' including Manston and Hawkinge.
 As the week drew on, the airfield attacks moved further inland, and repeated raids were made on the radar chain.
 15 August was "The Greatest Day" when the Luftwaffe mounted the largest number of sorties of the campaign.
 Luftflotte 5 attacked the north of England.
-Believing Fighter Command strength to be concentrated in the south, raiding forces from Denmark and Norway ran into unexpectedly strong resistance.
-Inadequately escorted by Bf 110s (Bf109s having insufficient range to escort raids from Norway), bombers were shot down in large numbers.
+Raiding forces from Denmark and Norway, which believed Fighter Command strength to be concentrated in the south, ran into resistance which was unexpectedly strong.
+Inadequately escorted by Bf 110s, Bf109s having insufficient range to escort raids from Norway, bombers were shot down in large numbers.
 North East England was attacked by 65 Heinkel 111s escorted by 34 Messerschmitt 110s, and RAF Great Driffield was attacked by 50 unescorted Junkers 88s.
 Out of 115 bombers and 35 fighters sent, 75 planes were destroyed and many others were damaged beyond repair.
 Furthermore, due to early engagement by RAF fighters, many of the bombers dropped their payloads ineffectively early.
 As a result of these casualties, Luftflotte 5 did not appear in strength again in the campaign.

 18 August, which had the greatest number of casualties to both sides, has been dubbed "The Hardest Day".
 Following this grinding battle, exhaustion and the weather reduced operations for most of a week, allowing the Luftwaffe to review their performance.
 "The Hardest Day" had sounded the end for the Ju 87 in the campaign.
 This veteran of Blitzkrieg was too vulnerable to fighters to operate over Britain.
-So as to preserve the Stuka force, Göring withdrew them from the fighting.
-This removed the main Luftwaffe precision-bombing weapon and shifted the burden of pinpoint attacks on the already-stretched Erpro 210.
+Göring withdrew the Stuka from the fighting to preserve the Stuka force, removing the main Luftwaffe precision-bombing weapon and shifting the burden of pinpoint attacks onto the already-stretched Erpro 210.
 The Bf 110 proved too clumsy for dogfighting with single-engined fighters, and its participation was scaled back.
 It would be used only when range required it or when sufficient single-engined escort could not be provided for the bombers.